kalta/livebook/NK.md

 ### Modifications:

-* we keep the deps we need in nk_deps
-* we modify mix.exs to include our deps
-* modify Dockerfile to copy_nk_des
-* added lib/nk_lb to add our code into Livebook
+* added lib/nk to add our code into Livebook
 * .gitignore
 * this file and scripts
 * we are soft-linking config